Jason-Adam/Jason-Adam.github.io/_posts/2019-10-28-nlp-tokenization.md

 The above function takes in a string (i.e. one of the documents) and first splits it into a list of individual words.
 The list of words in converted to lowercase, all punctuation is removed, and any numeric values are removed.
 Stop words are removed before combining the words back together as a cleaned document that can be used in future modeling work via `scikit-learn`, `keras`, `gensim`, etc.

-We could just as easily returned a list of words, but that on it's own isn't as useful.
+We could have just returned a list of words, but that on it's own isn't as useful as the fully cleaned document.

 ```python